Shamisen & Odori: The Music and Dance of Kabuki - May 12-13, 2012

 The performance features music by TOKIWAZU Mozibei, a renowned and award-winning shamisen player who regularly works at the professional kabuki theatre in Tokyo.
 Also featured is dance by FUJIMA Shōgo, a celebrated performer who has been seen on international stages and was the star of TomoeArts Odori: The World of Kabuki Dance.
 Joining them is TomoeArts' Artistic Director, Colleen Lanki (Fujima Sayū).

 For more information on the artists click HERE.

-For a slideshow of the production click HERE.
+For a photo album of the show click HERE.

 Read a review in the Vancouver Shinpo (in Japanese).

 A feature article in the Japanese magazine "Nihon Buyoh" (in Japanese).

 Consul General of Japan (Vancouver), East Van Graphics, Trevan Wong Photography, Fujihisa-kai